Beet sugar factory: Australia and New Zealand

 There were various attempts, after 1865, to farm sugar beets in the Australian colony, later state, of Victoria.
 An industry was established in the district around Maffra in 1896.
 It became unprofitable due to a drought in 1899 and the factory was taken over by the Victorian government.
-It was reopened in 1910 and the industry flourished during the inter-war years.
+It was reopened in 1910, and the industry flourished during the inter-war years.
 Production peaked in 1939–1940.
-The Second World War affected the industry by taking away its labour force.
-After the war ended, local farmers preferred dairying to labour-intensive and less-profitable sugar beet production, and the factory closed in 1948.
+The Second World War affected the industry by taking away its labor force.
+After the war ended, local farmers preferred dairying to labor-intensive and less-profitable sugar beet production, and the factory closed in 1948.
 It was the only significant sugar beet factory in Australia.
-Australia continues to be a major sugar producer, but all production is from sugar cane grown in Queensland and northern New South Wales.
+Australia continues to be a major sugar producer, but all production is from sugarcane grown in Queensland and northern New South Wales.

 Sugar beet is widely grown in New Zealand as cattle feed, and this practice has spread to some parts of Australia.